Drowning Pool: Resilience and Hellelujah (2012–2016)

 Former vocalist Jasen Moreno performing with the band in 2013.
 Moreno released three studio albums with the band, until his departure in 2023.

 In July 2012, Jasen Moreno, from The Suicide Hook, was announced to be the band's new vocalist.
 On August 14, the 10th anniversary of Dave Williams' death, the band released a song in tribute of him, their first with Moreno titled "In Memory Of...".
 Two further singles were released with Moreno, "Saturday Night" in November 2012, and "One Finger and a Fist" in December 2012, before the band released their fifth album, Resilience, on April 9, 2013.
 On September 10, the band announced that they would celebrate the thirteenth anniversary of Sinner with a U.S. tour starting from October 22, in which they plan to dig deep into the songs from their debut album.

-Drowning Pool released a reissue of their album "Sinner" called the "Unlucky 13th Anniversary Edition" in 2014.
+In 2013, the band was featured in an NME article titled "28 Nu-Metal Era Bands You Probably Forgot All About".
+They released a reissue of their album "Sinner" called the "Unlucky 13th Anniversary Edition" one year later in 2014.

 The band signed to eOne Music in August 2015.
 On October 13, it was announced the band's sixth album titled Hellelujah would be released January 22, 2016, via eOne Music with producer Jason Suecof; the date was later postponed to February 5.
 "By the Blood" was released as the first single from the album.

 On May 17, 2016, the band announced that they would be taking part in the Make America Rock Again super tour on select dates throughout the summer and fall 2016.
 The tour featured other artists who had success throughout the 2000s, including Trapt, Saliva, Saving Abel, Crazy Town, 12 Stones and Tantric, Fuel, Puddle Of Mudd and P.O.D.